The Invisible Man

 ended.
 Gibbons had heard nothing of the morning's occurrences, but

-the phenomenon was so striking and disturbing that his philosophical
+the phenomenon was so striking and disturbing that his

 tranquillity vanished; he got up hastily, and hurried down the